django-cms/django-cms/docs/how_to/01-placeholders.rst

 based on its slot name.

-The ``slot`` is used in templates, to determine where the placeholder's plugins should appear in the page, and in the placeholder configuration :ref:`CMS_PLACEHOLDER_CONF`, which determines which plugins may be inserted into this placeholder.
+The ``slot`` is used in templates, to determine where the placeholder's plugins should appear in the page, and in the placeholder configuration :setting:`CMS_PLACEHOLDER_CONF`, which determines which plugins may be inserted into this placeholder.

 .. note::